UK Plasterer Rates at a Glance (2026)

 -

 Do plasterers charge for materials separately?Most include materials in their quote.
-Some charge labour only if you supply materials, but most prefer to source their own — they know what they're getting and can charge a small markup for the sourcing time.
+Some charge labour only if you supply materials, but most prefer to source their own.
+They know what they're getting and can charge a small markup for the sourcing time.

 -